avli/clojureVSCode/README.md

        :dependencies [[org.clojure/tools.nrepl "0.2.12"]]}}
 ```

-When you open a project the extension tries to connect to an nREPL automatically.
+When you open a project the extension tries to connect to nREPL automatically.
 Otherwise you may run `Connect to nREPL` command through the Visual Studio Code
 command pallet.